cp6/laravel-ftp-sftp/README.md

 Laravel-ftp-sftp provides examples of using the FTP, SFTP and local storage protocols combined with Laravel to manage and action files.

-Examples for SFTP, FTP and storage include:
+Examples for SFTP, FTP and storage include these actions:

 - List directories
 - List files and sizes